fahdkmsft/azureml-previews/previews/registries/README.md

 ### Coming soon...
 * Update to this doc to show how to create and use Models from Registry
+* Python SDK support for assets from Registry
 * Curated environment support
 * MLflow model support
 * Batch Endpoint support